Research Interests

 KoG 24/24 (2020), 29-40.

 Given a triangle in the Euclidean plane, one can ask for the set k of all points that form a constant product of distances to the side lines of the triangle.
-It tourns out that k is an elliptic cubic curve except in one case.
+It turns out that k is an elliptic cubic curve except in one case.
 The exceptional case occurs for those points that share the distance product with the centroid of the base triangle.
-The centroid is the isolated node on this particular cubic which is only known cubic, called Bataille acnodal cubic.
+The centroid is the isolated node on this particular cubic which is the only known cubic, called Bataille acnodal cubic.
 The totality of all these distance product cubics forms a pencil of cubics including the two degenerate cubics: the union of the triangle's side lines and the three-fold line at infinity.
 All cubics share the three real points of inflection which are the three common real ideal points.
-The comparison of the distance product of triangle centers from Kimberling's list shows that only a small number of centers share their distance product cubics with other centers.
+The comparison of the distance products of triangle centers from Kimberling's list shows that only a small number of centers share their distance product cubics with other centers.

 example of an autoisoptic curve